How do I save money on my household bills?

 Turn down the heat

-Consider pulling on a jumper or stepping into some slippers before you turn your thermostat up when you feel the chill at home.
+When you feel the chill at home consider pulling on a jumper or stepping into some slippers before you turn your thermostat up.
 Having your thermostat set just one degree lower can save up to 10% on your heating bills, according to domestic heating brand Drayton.

 Did you know a dripping tap can cost you around £100 a year?
 Calling a plumber to fix the problem might seem like an added expense now, but could actually save you money in the long run.